 Good to be aware that it’s not possible to get to the Devil’s Pool year round.
 Besides, when the tour is permissible you’ll have to take a guided tour only from Livingstone Island to the Pool.

 The view from the edge is totally exciting as you sense the strength of the Zambezi rushing past you and smashing down over the cliff; a hundred meter descent.

 Zambezi River Sunset – Victoria Falls – Livingstone

-The Zambezi River Boat Cruise at Victoria Falls in Zambia is a great way to experience the most amazing sunsets in victory falls.
+The Zambezi River Cruise at Victoria Falls in Zambia is a great way to experience the most amazing sunsets in victory falls.
 The 2½ hours cruise circles along the river boundary of Mosi-Oa-Tunya National Park circling along the river boundary of the nearby Islands and returning to the pier.

 During the cruse I was able to see elephants crossing the river, buffalo, and waterbucks coming down to the river to drink.
 There are also abundant hippos, crocodiles, and birds for viewing during the relaxing cruise.
 I was picked up from my hotel and the trip started around 4.00 PM.
 Check with Wild Side Tours and Safaris for reservation.

 Onboard the cruise they served all you can drink alcoholic and non-alcoholic drinks and delicious food.
 The sunset was spectacular so was the environment.

 In the morning my plan was to cross the border from Zambia to Zimbabwe, obtain a single entry visa on arrival and head directly to my hotel.
 During my travel a single entry on arrival visa (for US citizens) was US$ 30.00, double entry US$ 45.00 and multiple entry US$ 55.00.
 Click here for visa requirements of any specific country.